 I have purposely not published the symbols for these funds.
 You can easily find appropriate substitutes and I want to make sure that everyone understands that I am not making investment recommendations.

-That said, our next step is to determine which of these funds performed best over the last month, 3 months, 6 months and year.
+For this mutual fund rotation strategy example, we’re going to select funds based on recent performance and focus our investments in the strongest areas possible.
+So our next step is to determine how these funds performed over the last month, 3 months, 6 months and year.
 Let’s do this scientifically and methodically.
 Here’s how:

 1. Go to Yahoo Finance